eCommerce Platform Buyers Guide:

 - You have a digital maturity of Level 1 or Level 2,

 - You only need the standard functionality from the plugin to fit your business requirements.

 Examples of vendors that enable plugins include: Magento and Shopify.
 With this approach, it becomes extremely complex and time consuming to customize the functionality of the plugin, however.

 When a bolt-on API enabled approach is the right choice:

 - You have a digital maturity of Level 1 or Level 2

 - You have an existing traditional commerce platform but are looking for some additional flexibility

 - You want additional\functionality that plugins can’t help with.

 Vendors that utilize bolt-on APIs include Salesforce Commerce Cloud, Big Commerce, and Magento.
-It is important to note that the these “bolt on” APIs are essentially implemented by punching holes into the monolithic platform box that existed before APIs become popular, which can make them a challenge to work with for many use cases.
+“Bolt on” APIs are essentially implemented by punching holes into the monolithic platform box that existed before APIs became popular, which can make them a challenge to work with for many use cases.